 There have been plenty of times when I've been surprised by the comments of an author.
 It may or may not have been negative comments or critical evaluation.
 Misrepresentation of my work with an incorrect interpretation or description is a common problem.

 Get over it!
 Anytime your work goes out into the public forum, this is a risk.
 It may be annoying, but it is not fatal.
-It is more valuable that people see and hear your name and the discussion.
-They wouldn't remember slight errors, or recognize mistakes.
-So I suggest that you be bold, brave and ready for an adventure.
+It is more valuable to have people see and hear your name and the discussion.
+They wouldn't remember slight errors or recognize mistakes.
+So I suggest that you be bold, brave, and ready for an adventure.

 Next week: The importance of quality images and documentation of your work to expand the critical dialog.